geo-smart/mlgeo-book/_sources/Chapter1-GettingStarted/chap_1.3_version_control_git.md

         cd MLGeo-Autmn22
         git status

-To force reset the repository from the main branch
+To force-reset the repository from the main branch
         git reset --hard origin/main
         git pull